 In their almost 200 fulfillment centers across the globe, you will find robots assisting humans in sorting, picking, and transport items to where they belong.

 It has not only made the life of staffers easier by performing the more tedious tasks, but it has also improved the overall efficiency of the supply chain process.

 If you have ever visited any of the fulfillment centers of one of the big names in eCommerce, you will find that it is always jam-packed with lots of movements and heavy packages flying around.

-These companies are using AI-powered robots to move packages to different levels in the fulfillment centers and drive units from where they will be delivered to their next destinations on time.
+These companies are using AI-powered robots to move packages to different fulfillment centers and drive units from where they will be delivered to their next destinations on time.

 3. Personalization and privacy

 Before AI, personalization and privacy were often a tradeoff, but AI has managed to bridge the gap.